 Again, if you are used to a world where someone has to fly to Europe to learn a proprietary programming language to configure your software, then, of course, you think it will take a long time.

-Modern Connected Worker platforms, however, allow you to leverage a simple drag-and-drop designer to create workflows quickly by laying out the steps, selecting from a wide variety of data collection fields, decide which roles will do the work, and distribute the work to teams via the web and mobile devices.
+Connected Worker by Parsable, however, allow you to leverage a simple drag-and-drop designer to create workflows quickly by laying out the steps, selecting from a wide variety of data collection fields, decide which roles will do the work, and distribute the work to teams via the web and mobile devices.

 Not only does this not take a long time, the benefits are immediate as workers no longer do non-value-adding busy work like separate, manual data entry.
 They are now able to spend more time on higher-order activities, like how to improve their everyday work processes.

 Myth #2: Process.
 It’s going to require major heavy-lifting to collect data and make it actionable

 With Connected Worker by Parsable, you are rethinking how you want to collect standard data from operations and new data from work execution.
 As you control the collection tools, you can control how the data is collected so that you get something you can measure every time.